RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Curses!
 Despite my careful centering with the cabinet off, the picture now slanted down to the right, exactly as before.

-Okay, let's do it a third time!
+Okay, let's do it a third time.
 The work goes faster when you have removed and reinserted a chassis several times, but that still doesn't make it fun.

-This time, following more tips from the rec.antiques.radio+phono crew, I didn't rely only on my eyes to recognize when the picture was level.
+This time, following more tips from the rec.antiques.radio+phono crew, I didn't rely on my eyes to recognize when the picture was level.
 I used a spirit level to confirm that the chassis itself was absolutely level on the workbench.
 Then I collapsed the vertical hold until the picture was only a bright line.

 Carefully sliding back the RF/IF chassis and loosening the yoke screw, I again adjusted the yoke to eliminate the slant.
 Then I stuck a long piece of tape across the front of the CRT to match the horizontal line.
 I also checked that piece of tape with the spirit level to confirm that it was absolutely, positively, dead-level.